cloud-elements/hykes-provision/README.md

   destroy    Destroy cloud
 ```

+> __PROTIP:__ Ensure Tugboat and/or the AWS CLI are initialized themselves before issuing any core
+commands.

 > __PROTIP:__ All commands prompt for required arguments which were not provided via options or
 arguments.
 This allows for both traditional usage and prompt-based usage.